bsc-performance-tools/extrae/docs/source/api.rst

 * :option:`partner`
   The partner of this communication (receive if this is a send or send if this is a receive).
 Partners (ranging from 0 to N-1) are considered across tasks whereas all threads share a single communication queue.
+Special value '-1' means the partner is the same process (i.e. communication between threads).
 * :option:`id`
   An identifier that is used to match communications between partners.